-Whether you’re heading out on a summer road trip or just driving to work, make it a habit to inspect your car.
+Whether you'll head out on an out-of-town vacation or a just quick grocery trip, make it a habit to inspect your car before taking it out of the garage.
 It's impossible to check every nook and cranny of your four-wheeled machine when you're rushing to your destination.
-But minding your BLOWBAGETS before driving off will keep you and your passengers safe on the road.
+But minding your BLOWBAGETS checklist before driving off will keep you, your passengers, and your car safe on the road.

 Fully functioning auto lights are a safety must-have for nighttime driving.
 However, their bulbs burn out or get defective over time.
 This is why you have to inspect your car's lights regularly.